NixOS/rfcs/rfcs/0087-aarch64-tier1.md

 aarch64-based tests as part of stable and unstable channels, including them in the binary cache, increasing its coverage as a result.

+A team for aarch64-specific build failures should be established (or, more precisely, revived, as per [RFC0046](https://github.com/NixOS/rfcs/blob/master/rfcs/0046-platform-support-tiers.md) there should already be a team for ARM platforms called @NixOS/aarch64-maintainers) to help track down and fix breaking changes specific to ARM platforms and be at the front line of battle for ARM stability.

+Additionally, maintainers of critical packages (e.g. binutils) should be given an advance notice before implementing the change to ensure no delays in channel advances happen and no surprises occur, such as suddenly increased workload.
+An option would be to ping them on the PR implementing this RFC and discuss it there (and potentially delay the merge if there is any pushback).

+For help with testing packages on aarch64 for those maintainers who don't have access to the machine, the [community build box](https://github.com/nix-community/aarch64-build-box) by @grahamc should provide a sufficient environment for running basic tests (and provide quick rebuilds using remote building).

 ## Dealing with Capacity Issues
 [design-capacity]: #design-capacity